Silent Spring, Deep Ecology, Greenhouse-effect, Sociology of Environment Bibliography

 JEFFERSON COLLEGE - AGROECOLOGY

 This course teaches ecology in the context of agriculture whereby ecological principles are applied within the "managed" ecosystems of agricultural landscapes.
 Emphasis is placed on sustainable means of growing food within farming systems - food, fiber, and livestock production practices and their interactions with human socioeconomic conditions.
-Particular focus is placed on agroforestry land-use systems within developed and developing countries.

 ENVIRONMENTAL ISSUES IN THE DEVELOPED AND DEVELOPING WORLD

 This team-taught course makes in-depth examinations of environmental issues from socioeconomic, political, economical, and ecological perspectives.
 Case studies of local, regional, national, and international issues are analyzed.
 Topics covered include causes and effects of land degradation, links between poverty and environmental degradation, urbanization, globalization, loss of biodiversity, and adoption/enforcement of international environmental protocols.
-Students work in pairs to research a common issue/problem in a developed and developing country.

 260. DIFFUSION OF ENVIRONMENTAL INNOVATIONS